CORDIC: Rotation mode

 to allow further reduction of the algorithm's complexity.
 Some applications may avoid correcting for $K$ altogether, resulting in a processing gain $A$:

 After a sufficient number of iterations, the vector's angle will be close to the wanted angle $\beta$.
-For most ordinary purposes, 40 iterations (n = 40) is sufficient to obtain the correct result to the 10th decimal place.
+For most ordinary purposes, 40 iterations (n = 40) are sufficient to obtain the correct result to the 10th decimal place.

 The only task left is to determine whether the rotation should be clockwise or counterclockwise at each iteration (choosing the value of $\sigma$).
 This is done by keeping track of how much the angle was rotated at each iteration and subtracting that from the wanted angle; then in order to get closer to the wanted angle $\beta$, if $\beta_{n+1}$ is positive, the rotation is clockwise, otherwise it is negative and the rotation is counterclockwise: